hepcat72/vcfSampleCompare/README.md

 If sample groups are not specified, the pair of sample groups leading to the greatest difference is greedily generated.

-The primary default sort is the degree of difference in genotype calls between sample groups.
-A secondary sort is based on the degree of difference in observation ratios.
-If --nogenotype is provided, genotype calls are ignored and output is sorted based on the difference in observation ratios.
+The sort is intended to bring variants whose degree of difference in genotype calls or allelic frequencies between sample groups to the top.

+See --help --extended for more details.

 ## DETAILS